 When you look at these pictures, you should keep a few things in mind.

-E. After each picture, Ive added some descriptions written by either le Moyne or de Bry.
-Were not sure who wrote them, and since they are both dead now, we cant ask.
-Some of these descriptions are true, and some might be made up.
+E. After each picture, Ive added some descriptions that were probably written by a French soldier named Laudonniere.
+Some of these descriptions are true, and some may be false.

-Click on choices 1, 2, or 3 to look at drawings of Timucua life.
+Click on each topic below to look at drawings of Timucua life.

 1. Hunting 2.
 Ceremonies 3.
 Village Life a.
 Alligator Hunt a.
 Black Drink a.
 Chief & Wife Go for a Walk b.
 Deer Hunt b.
 Dancing b.
 Picnics and Rivers c.
 Preserving Meat c.
 Deerskin Ritual c.
 Villages d.
 Training and Games d.War d.
 Weddings

 a.
 How the Indians Kill Alligators - (Alligator Hunt)

 French Descriptions: "When the creatures are hungry they come out of the water onto the islands to hunt but if they could not find anything they made a terrible noise that could be heard for half a mile.
 Then the guard called ten or twelve others who approached the large and terrifying creature with a long tree trunk.
 As it crawled towards them with its jaws open they rammed the pointed end down its throat.
 Because of the roughness of the bark it could not get free so they were able to twist it over and shoot arrows into its soft belly, club and spear it, then cut it open.
 The hard scales made its back impossible to penetrate, especially if the creature was old..."